Axway/amplify-central/content/en/docs/manage_product_foundry/integrate_cli_api.md

 axway central get marketplaces -o json > marketplace.json
 ```

-{< alert title="Note" color="primary" >}}If no marketplace resources are returned, save the Marketplace settings on the platform and set your subdomain at [Marketplace settings page](https://platform.axway.com/org/marketplace/settings), then check the output again for the previous command.{{< /alert >}}
+{< alert title="Note" color="primary" >}}If no marketplace resources are returned, save the Marketplace settings on the platform, and set your subdomain at [Marketplace settings page](https://platform.axway.com/org/marketplace/settings), then check the output again for the previous command.{{< /alert >}}

 ### Get the details of your marketplace and create a PublishedProduct event for the API Server

-To get the details and create a PublishProduct event, run the following commands:
+To get the details and create a PublishedProduct event, run the following commands:

 ```bash
 jq --slurp -f publish-product.jq marketplace.json product-created.json  > publish-product.json
 axway central create -f publish-product.json -o json -y > publish-product-created.json
 ```

-Where ```publish-product.jq``` has the following content:
+Where `publish-product.jq` has the following content:

 ```json
 {